 Get started with code

 When users choose to get started with code, they can see videos played in a small, positionable vertical window on the side of their screen.
 Video topics include sequencing, loops, events, debugging, if statements, algorithms, and variables.
 As the video plays, users go through a tutorial on the different coding concepts and can try these concepts out for themselves.
-One of the features I liked is that the video can be sped up or slowed down by quickly tapping on the bottom left corner of the video.
+I like that the video can be sped up or slowed down by quickly tapping on the bottom left corner of the video.

 Build a game

 Maybe you want to go straight into building an exciting game with lots of different elements.
 The build a game option allows users to listen to video tutorials and build a game of their own.
 I had fun testing out the Hour of Code games, especially “Don’t Drop Your Phone” where the user has to keep iPhones from falling in the toilet.
-This option would be great for students who want to learn coding without having to worry about coming up with their own ideas.
+This is great for students who prefer more structured activities.

-I wish that Hopscotch had VoiceOver support, since the layout is fairly simple and the buttons already have text and symbols on them anyway- read more about this on my app accessibility checklist here.
-However, I am glad that the Zoom magnifier is supported for users with low vision, and that the app is fairly easy to use, even for coding novices.
+I wish that Hopscotch had VoiceOver support, since the layout is fairly simple and the buttons already have text and symbols on them anyway.
+However, I am glad that the Zoom magnifier is supported for users with low vision.
+Plus, the app is fairly easy to use, even for coding novices.
 I recommend trying out the Hopscotch app for kids and seeing if it will work well for your needs.